XimeraProject/server/ximeraLatex/README.md

 * This README.md file.

+* The GNU License.

-* documentation directory containing the documentation on how to write a Ximera activity.
+* Documentation directory containing the documentation on how to write a Ximera activity.
 You will need to typeset the file ximeraInPractice.tex

-* inTheClassRoom directory containing ideas on how to use Ximera activities in the classroom.
+* The directory inTheClassRoom, containing ideas on how to use Ximera activities in the classroom.
 This is surely incomplete at the moment, but it is our hope that over time these materials will grow.

-* the Ximera document class, ximera.cls
+* The Ximera document class, ximera.cls

-* a test file, text.tex, in the Ximera document class that should compile for you.
+* A test file, text.tex, in the Ximera document class that should compile for you.

 Directions for download